logos-maker/ikiGUI/README.md

 Alpha channel gives the possibility for transparent graphics for shadows and edges.
 So your assets on top of the background will look right.

-One good place to find free suitable knobs for your plug is [here](https://www.g200kg.com/en/webknobman/gallery.php) Click on one knob you like and then press 'Easy Rendering'.
+One good place to find free suitable knobs for your plug is [here.](https://www.g200kg.com/en/webknobman/gallery.php) On that page, click on one knob you like and then press 'Easy Rendering'.
 On the next screen press 'Export Exec'.
 Right click on the .png image in your web-browser and save it.